Whale Arts Agency

 1. Plan and deliver weekly creative sessions to fit with the needs of the group.

-1. Plan and deliver visits with Arts and Wellbeing Programme Lead to fit with the needs of the group and budget restrictions.
+1. Plan and deliver visits with the Head of Programmes Lead to fit with the needs of the group and budget restrictions.

 1. Heat up and serve soup to the group.
 Food Hygiene and Safety training will be provided by WHALE Arts.

 1. Set up, and tidy away for each session.
 This includes moving tables and ensuring the space is clean a tidy upon exit.
-It also includes cleaning up after the meal.

 1. Collecting evaluation and any feedback during sessions.
 This includes taking photographs as well as prompting and documenting any evaluation or feedback.